samufuentes/django_fabric_example/README.rst

 The script is not doing anything with the statics or with the DB.
 You need to add those to the configuration.

+The Django settings are in DEBUG mode.
+Don't run in this mode in production.

 Auto-deploy
 ~~~~~~~~~~~